Wednesday, 29 July 2009

 GET YOUR CARDS

 These two old prints depict Rhyl around 1860 just before the pier opened.
 They are available as postcards from Rhyl Library, Museum and Arts Centre in Church Street, tel (01745) 353814.
-Other cards available there include one showing the museum’s mural of the promenade c.1910 painted by Brian Philips, and another showing the ‘Taliesin’ design by Maggie Humphry which appears on the building’s exterior to the left of the main entrance.
+Other cards available there include one showing the museum’s mural of the promenade circa 1910 painted by Brian Philips, and another showing the ‘Taliesin’ design by Maggie Humphry which appears on the building’s exterior to your left of the main entrance.
 The cards cost 15p each, four for £1.

 Thursday, 16 July 2009